meatberger/GardenPlanner/README.md

 exit code is 0 for no overlap, 1 if two circles overlapped.

-Otherwise, the program will also output the path of the "solution".
+Otherwise, the binary will also output the path of the "solution".
 That is, the path where the two shapes intersect